-It’s true.
-I’ve always been astounded by the number of people who tell me with a straight face that they got bamboozled into accepting a new or refinanced mortgage with terms that ended up being, shall we say, less than favorable.
+It’s no wonder that I continue to be astounded by people who say they were hoodwinked into accepting a new or refinanced mortgage with terms that ended up being, shall we say, less than favorable.

 - “They never told me there was going to be a prepayment penalty!”

-- “I was not informed that my adjustable rate mortgage payments could rise that much!”
+- “I wasn’t informed that my adjustable rate mortgage payments could rise that much!”

 - “I didn’t realize that the minimum monthly payment option on my option-ARM didn’t cover the entire interest owed!”

-- “Why didn’t they tell me this was a negative amortization loan?”
+- “Why didn’t they say this was a negative amortization loan?”

-- “Why wasn’t I told that I could only make the minimum payments until my principal reached 110% of the original mortgage amount?”
+- “How was I supposed to know that I could only make the minimum payments until my principal reached 110% of the original mortgage amount?”

-If you are one of those folks I don’t have a lot of sympathy for you, but I do have one question: Did you read and understand all of the documents you signed?
-Or did you decide to rush through the process and “scan” the documents for the sake of expediency?
+If that sounds like you, you won’t get any sympathy from me — but I do have one question: Did you read and understand all of the documents you signed?
+Or did you simply scan the documents for the sake of expediency?

-Yes, there are a lot of documents to read.
-I recently went through the refinance process and it took me almost two hours to carefully go over 60 pages worth of documentation including, the standard warnings and notices, the promissory note, the truth in lending statement, the deed of trust and other papers.
-But I didn’t care because I was agreeing to terms on how I was going to pay back a loan for almost $120,000!
+Yes, there are a lot of documents.
+I’ve gone through the refinance process at least five times.
+The last time it took me two hours to carefully pore over 60 pages of documentation.
+It was all there: the promissory note, the truth in lending statement, the deed of trust, mineral rights waiver, and other papers.

-You are probably making the biggest financial commitment you’ll ever make.
-The people sitting on the other side of the table are getting paid to be there.
-Don’t worry about them.
-If you read the documents ahead of time, and you are certain you understand them, it is okay to scan most documents before signing.
-However, you should always carefully reread the promissory note again to make sure that the loan terms are accurate.
+Take.
+Your.
+Time.
+Don’t let anybody rush you when it comes time to sign the documents.
+The loan officer and her assistant sitting on the other side of the table are getting paid to be there.
+If you read the documents ahead of time — and you’re certain you understand them — then you can probably get away with scanning the documents.
+The one exception: Always carefully reread the promissory note to ensure that the loan terms you’re agreeing to are 100% accurate.

-Two weeks ago, we were in the process of signing my mortgage refinance documents when I came across an incorrect figure on the Uniform Residential Loan Application that resulted in a more expensive loan than what was originally agreed to.
-If I had signed that document, I would have been on the hook for an additional $2000 in closing costs.
+When signing papers for my most-recent refi, I found an error on the Uniform Residential Loan Application that specified a more expensive loan than what I had agreed to; if I had signed it, I would have been on the hook for an additional $2000 in closing costs.